Vertex algebra of extended operators in 4d N=2 superconformal field theories: Twisted Schur descent

 $\TT_\pm$ descent can be performed with respect to $\TT_\pm$-exact generators with a real action in space-time.
 From \eqref{Tcohom2} these are real combinations of $\cZ$ and $\fm_\pm$ for $\TT_\pm$, respectively.
 Though the $\wh\sl_2$ generators are $\TT_\pm$-exact, they all have complex action on space-time; real combinations with the $\sl_2$ generators are necessary to generate a real action on space-time.
 But since the $\sl_2$ generators are not exact, they are not suitable for performing twisted Schur descent.
 We discuss the effect of real $\sl_2 \oplus \wh\sl_2$ generators on descent operators below.

-We now show that twisted Schur descent starting from a primary Schur operator $\cO$ by a sequence of $\TT_+$ and/or $\TT_-$-exact generators produces a series of extended operators $\cfE$ which share many of the same properties as their Schur ``parent" $\cO$.
-Schur operators at the origin satisfy
+We now show that, starting from a primary Schur operator $\cO(0)$, \footnote{We show at the end of section \ref{sec:2.4} that it is sufficient to start from a primary Schur operator.} applying twisted Schur descent by a sequence of $\TT_+$ and/or $\TT_-$-exact generators produces a series of extended operators which share many of the same properties as their Schur ``parent" $\cO$.
+For unitary SCFTs, Schur operators at the origin satisfy